Please visit us in our new office, Business Building 102!

 Student Hiring - two types of student hires

-- All paperwork is to be submitted to Career and Professional Success (CaPS) office - new Lacy Building, Rm 102
+- All paperwork is to be submitted to Career and Professional Success office (new Business Building, Suite 102) OR the HR Office (JH - Basement Rm 052)

 - Lastly, the supervisor must complete the students eHire form.